 If you do choose to visit with people who do not live in your home, be sure to wear a mask where appropriate, and wash your hands thoroughly and frequently (especially when preparing or serving food).

 With a little creativity and flexibility, you can find ways to celebrate without putting yourself or your loved ones at risk.
-You may find new enjoyment in updating your traditions and carry some through the years!
+You may find new enjoyment in updating your traditions and carrying some through the years!